Liang-ZX/DiscreteDiffusionVLA/LIBERO.md

-# OpenVLA-OFT in the LIBERO Simulation Benchmark
+# Discrete Diffusion VLA in the LIBERO Simulation Benchmark

 ## Relevant Files